 When a STA transmits a Control frame that is defined to be protected, it shall:

 Select the TK (if the Control frame is individually addressed) or CIGTK (if the Control frame is group addressed) currently active for transmission of individually addressed Control frames or group addressed Control frames, respectively.

+Increment the PN, to obtain a fresh nonzero PN

-Set the Key ID field to the corresponding key ID and set the PN field to the corresponding PN.
+Set the Key ID field to the corresponding key ID and set the the PN0 field , the PN1 field, the PN2 field, the PN3 field, the PN4 field, and the PN5 field based on the corresponding PN.
 Concatenate the TA field and the PN field to form a nonce, i.e., the initialization vector.

 Compute the AAD as specified in 12.5.x.3 (CIP AAD construction).

-For the Trigger frame, compute an integrity value over the concatenation of the AAD and its contents after the TA field up to and including the last User Info that precedes the first User Info field that carries the MIC (see Figure 9-xxx (Formats of User Info fields with AID12 subfield equal to 2010)) and excluding anything from any of the User Info fields that carry MIC or other subsequent User Info fields (if any) that follow the User Info fields that carry the MIC.
+For the Trigger frame, compute an integrity value over the concatenation of the AAD and its contents after the TA field up to and including the last User Info field that precedes the first User Info field that carries the MIC (see Figure 9-xxx (Formats of User Info fields with AID12 subfield equal to 2010)) and excluding anything from any of the User Info fields that carry the MIC or other subsequent User Info fields (if any) that follow the User Info fields that carry the MIC.
 Otherwise, compute an integrity value over the concatenation of the AAD and contents after the TA field and before the MIC field.
 Insert the output into the MIC field.

 Include padding if needed to satisfy the padding requirement(s) of the intended recipient(s).